Skip to content

 A good one, as it happens.
 The piece, by the developer Andrew Nesbitt, was published the day before and tagged, in plain sight, satire.

-The giveaways were everywhere the moment I was reading rather than skimming.
-The malicious package lived on a software registry that does not exist.
+The giveaways were everywhere the moment I slowed down and read it properly.
+The malicious package lived on a software registry that doesn’t exist.
 The AI model that approved it was called “OpenClaw-4.2”.
 The original author of the code was emailed, the report notes drily, “at his goat farm”.
 One of the AI agents padded out a malicious file with the full screenplay of the Bee Movie.
 Three of them negotiated a peace treaty in a temporary file and signed it with an emoji.

 And the label the whole thing hangs on, “CVE-2026-LGTM”, is the tell in three letters.
 Real security flaws get sober numeric names.
-“LGTM” is what an engineer types to approve code they have not read.
+“LGTM” is what an engineer types to approve code they haven’t read.
 Looks good to me.

-The sharpest line in it is the one that is not a joke: “Seven LLMs were arranged in series.
+The sharpest line in it is the one that isn’t a joke: “Seven LLMs were arranged in series.
 Six assumed another had read the code; the seventh read it and apologised.”
-That is a good observation about what happens when you stack automated reviewers on top of each other and call the pile oversight.
+The line lands a real point about what happens when you stack automated reviewers on top of each other and call the pile oversight.
 The satire is doing real work.
 The failure modes it sends up, instructions hidden in text a model reads, a row of reviewers all sharing the same blind spot, a “human in the loop” with no human actually in it, are all things that do happen.

 None of which my radar noticed.
 It had read a comedy sketch about AI failure and waved it through as a documented incident, sure of itself the whole way.